 12-Make a success list:

-Make a success list / feeling blue
+Make a success list / feel blue

 Related:15 Success Habits Of Successful People